 If a leash is worn on a Stand Up Paddler, the paddler must demonstrate at the check-in that the leash is quick release.
 No exceptions.
 In general, California 100 does not recommend leashes connecting equipment to paddlers as it poses risks in moving water.

 Due to the extreme nature of this event, strict age limitations will be enforced.
 Any solo participant must be at least 18 years of age.
 Any tandem participants must be at least 14 years of age and travel with an adult over the age of 25 at all times.
 No exceptions.
-Identification with birth date is required for all participants at check in.
+If you are suspected of being under the age of 18, identification with birth date is required at check in.

 Each participant must supply their own transportation to the start and pick up from the finish.
 We encourage connecting with other boaters to work out carpools and shuttles on the California 100 Facebook page.
 See the FAQ page for more details on parking.

-This race will be continuous into the night.
-Two forward facing lights are required required.
+For those who do not finish during daylight hours the race will be continuous into the night.
+Bow and stern chemical lights must be lit at dusk.
+Two forward facing lights are required to be on your vessel at dusk.
 These can be bow or head lights.
-We recommend you have a powerful bow light and primarily use that after dark.
+We recommend you have a powerful bow light and primarily use that after dark if needed.
 Headlights will attract insects to your head and potentially bats too, but you may need them for other uses.
-Bow and stern chemical light must be lit and on at dusk.
-Paddlers may pull over and rest as needed with respect to the cut-off times.
-Beware of river critters.

 DNF on the Course